anubhavpatrick/anubhavpatrick.github.io/_posts/2016-10-05-Unit-2-Material.markdown

 }
 {% endhighlight %}

-WAP to find GCD of a given number using functions and using recursion.
+WAP to find GCD of a given number using functions and using recursion.<br>
 <strong> Using Functions Only </strong>
 <br>
 {% highlight c linenos %}